Mary Queen of Peace Catholic Church (Pottsville, Pennsylvania): 21st century

+On September 22, 2025, Mary Queen of Peace Catholic Church reopened as a Catholic Chapel, following an agreement and sale reached with Bishop Alfred Schlert of the Diocese of Allentown.
+The Chapel is owned and maintained by the Society of Mary Queen of Peace of Pottsville Inc., a nonprofit organization recognized by the diocese as a “private association of the Christian faithful” in accordance with the Code of Canon Law of the Catholic Church.
+The society’s mission is to preserve Mary Queen of Peace Church as a Catholic chapel indefinitely.
+The society is responsible for raising all the funds required to maintain the church.
+Two masses are celebrated annually at the Chapel: the Feast of Mary Queen of Peace on July 9 and the anniversary of the church’s dedication in 1929 (August 25).
+Funerals and weddings of former parishioners can also be held within the church, and other sacramental activities can occur on a case-by-case basis with the approval of the Bishop of Allentown.

 Mary Queen of Peace Parochial School

 The Mary Queen of Peace Parochial School was a coeducational Catholic grade school part of the Mary Queen Parish.
 The school first opened in fall 1925 after rectors of the city's two original parishes, St. John the Baptist Church, Pottsville, PA and St. Patrick's noticed that overcrowding and distance were negative factors for those residing in the Fishbach and Jalappa dential districts.
 A letter written by Cardinal Dougherty in 1919 directed that a new parish be established with land being purchased at Center and Nichols Street.
 The temporary location of the mission church was located at nearby Mt.
 Laffee.